unionai/unionai-examples/_blogs/together-contextual-rag/README.md

 - Serves a FastAPI app to expose the RAG functionality.
 - Serves a Gradio app that uses the FastAPI endpoint underneath to provide a user interface for the RAG app.

+The ingestion workflow will run daily to update the vector database and the keyword index.

 ## Tools Used

 - Together.ai: Embedding, reranker, and chat APIs.